bentay85/pinn/README.md

 ### Problem System

 I chose the a mass-spring-damper system without external forcing as it is a simple system governed by a second-order linear ordinary differential equation (ODE) derived from Newton's Second Law.
-For derivation of the solution you can refer to link [here](https://math.libretexts.org/Courses/Cosumnes_River_College/Math_420%3A_Differential_Equations_(Breitenbach)/06%3A_Applications_of_Linear_Second_Order_Equations/6.02%3A_Spring-Mass_Problems_(With_Damping))

 ```
 m * d²x/dt² + μ * dx/dt + k * x = 0